-Commands: "Heel" - "Stand / Sit / Down " - "Sit"
+Commands: "Heel" - "Stand / Sit / Down" - ("Sit")

-Description: The judge has decided which position of the three positions, stand/sit/down, the dog should take.
+The judge has decided which position of the three positions, stand/sit/down, the dog should take.
 The judge/steward should have informed the handlers before the beginning of the competition (beginning of the class) which position will be used.
 The position is the same for all competitors in Class 1.

-Performance: All phases of the exercise are done on the steward's permission.
+All phases of the exercise are done on the steward's permission.
 Handler and dog leave the starting point walking straight forwards at normal pace.
-After approximately 10 metres, the handler commands (without stopping), the dog to stand/sit/down and the dog must take the correct position immediately.
+After approximately 10 metres, the handler commands the dog (without stopping) to stand/sit/down and the dog must take the correct position immediately.
 A second command is not allowed on the position.
-This will fail the exercise (=0).
+This will fail the exercise (= 0).

 The handler continues walking towards the turning point, approximately 10 metres (place indicated e.g. by a marker or cone), turns around and stops to stand facing the dog.
-After approximately three seconds the handler is told to return.
-He/she walks towards the dog along the parallel path that he/she had left the dog, passing the dog at a distance of approximately 0,5 metre, leaving the dog on her/his left side, turns around having passed the dog (1-2 m) and returns beside the dog and commands the dog to heel position.
+After approximately three seconds, the handler is told to return.
+He/she walks towards the dog along the parallel path that he/she had left the dog, passing the dog at a distance of approximately 0,5 metre, leaving the dog on her/his left side, turns around having passed the dog (1-2 m), returns beside the dog and commands the dog to heel position.

-Note: In positions exercises the drop for wrong positions is graded more strictly than the drop in other exercises.
+Note: In position exercises, the drop for a wrong position is graded more strictly than the drop in other exercises.

-The exercise is failed if the dog
+The exercise is failed if the dog:

-- stops in a wrong position, (see exeption below) - changes a correct position before the handler has turned around, (see exeption below), - stops before the command, - gets an extra command on the position or - if the handler stops before / when commanding the dog.
+- Stops in a wrong position (see exception below), - Changes a correct position before the handler has turned around (see exception below), - Stops before the command, - Gets an extra command on the position or - If the handler stops before / when commanding the dog.